-Students may come to the library before and after school, as well as during their lunch period, to seek assistance, research, study, or read.
-During lunch periods, students are asked to sign in with the librarian and have an academic purpose for their visit.
+Students may come to the library before and after school, as well as during their lunch period,

-Hours Monday through Thursday 7:00AM to 3:00 PM Friday
+Hours

-7:00AM to 2:00 PM
+Monday through Thursday 7:00AM to 3:00 PM Friday 7:00AM to 2:00 PM

 Instructional Resources

 College and Career:

 The library has an extensive collection of SAT and AP Preparation books, College Guides, How-to guides for the college essay and scholarship applications, and books on a variety of careers.
 All of these materials are available for students to check out.